ALL ABOUT TRAIN TRAVEL

 A comprehensive list of Asian trains including premier high-speed, high-speed, national, scenic and overnight trains.

 Here you will find a list of the different types of trains in Europe.
 Click on their link for detailed information about them.

 ADDITIONAL TRAIN INFORMATION

-In this section you will find answers to the most frequently asked questions about trains as well as miscellaneous information regarding trains and train tickets.
-We encourage you to visit our individual train pages and dedicated section on train tickets for more specific information.
+In this section, you will find answers to the most frequently asked questions about trains as well as miscellaneous information regarding trains and train tickets.
+We encourage you to visit our individual train pages and a dedicated section on train tickets for more specific information.
 Last, but certainly not least you will find information on delivery options.

 Answers to the most frequently asked questions about trains.MISCELLANEOUS INFORMATION

 Eating and drinking are permitted on all trains.
-Most long distance trains offer dining cars.
+Most long-distance trains offer dining cars.
 If your train does not have a dining car, it likely offers a buffet bar car.
 On some trains, there may be an attendant with a snack cart who travels from car to car.
-On local trains there's usually no catering.
+On local trains, there's usually no catering.
 However, your own food and drinks can always be taken on board.
 Please make sure to follow the local law when considering taking alcoholic drinks on board any train.